Speakers League is a great fit for all of these types of organizations and individuals.

 Of course!
 Helping children learn the skills of public speaking is a goal worth sharing.
 Many people want to help children, and if fundraising can help you offer this learning experience to more children, then this is a great approach.
 Non-profits often have greater (and less-expensive) access to room rentals, as well.

 It is not unusual for meeting sites to require that you have liability insurance.
 If you or your organization already has such insurance, use that.
 If you do not have it, you may wish to contact your own insurance agent, or look into tutor/teacher insurance online.
+Finding a non-profit organization to sponsor your club is another option to consider.

 Consider trying these possibilities: